CloudFamily/CloudFamily/content/youtube/azure_youtube.en.md

 Captain Hyper-scaler - YouTube
 Enjoy the videos and music you love, upload original content, and share it all with friends, family, and the world on YouTube.

+---

+**{{< open-in-blank "Cloud with Chris" "https://www.youtube.com/CloudWithChris" >}}**

+Exploring Cloud concepts with **Chris Reddington** (Welsh Tech Geek, Cloud Advocate, Musical Theatre Enthusiast and Improving Improviser!).
+We will regularly invite guests to talk about their experiences with the cloud and hear about some of the lessons learned around their cloud journey.